The page has been translated by Gen AI.

 rollbackDefine a rollback strategy that reverts to a previous version when necessary.

-When a failure occurs during system operation, you must learn from mistakes and identify the problem.
+When a failure occurs during system operation, you must learn from the mistake and identify the problem.

-Ensure that the same incident does not recur, and prepare a solution in case it recurs.
+You must ensure that the same failure does not recur and prepare a solution in case the failure repeats.

-One improvement strategy is to conduct Root Cause Analysis (RCA), which helps analyze the root cause of an issue and prevent its recurrence.
+One of the improvement measures is to conduct a root cause analysis called RCA (Root Cause Analysis), which helps analyze the underlying cause of an issue and prevent its recurrence.

 stepQuestion